 It’s no surprise that both Millennials and empty nesters find attached living attractive.
 For starters, the initial purchase price and maintenance costs can be reduced.
 But what may be a surprise is that both of these generations find the clean lines, rich materials, and cool colors used in contemporary exteriors appealing.
 This townhome community by Wonderland Homes at Stapleton has a mix of ranch and two-story plans that are a hit with buyers both young and young at heart.

-A. Clean lines and cool colors
+A. Contemporary design with clean lines and cool colors

 B. Shed roofs with deep overhangs